solid-contrib/information/decision-making-processes.md

 * Justin Bingham

 The Solid Team assume [defined roles](https://github.com/solid/information/blob/master/solid-team.md) required to achieve the Solid project's goals, especially those that require a high level of trust.
 The defined [roles and responsibilities](https://github.com/solid/information/blob/master/solid-team.md) as well as individuals appointed were defined by open suggestions by anyone on a Github pull request which were ultimately approved by the Solid Leader, Tim Berners-Lee.

+The first Solid Team including Mitzi László, Kjetil Kjernsmo, Ruben Verborgh, and Justin Bingham is appointed directly by the Solid Leader for a five year appointment.

 ## Mandate
 The Solid team shall work to: